kenoshiro/JapanNZE/README.md

 ## Introduction

-- This repository includes source code for data analysis and figure production for the net-zero emissions scenario analysis by AIM/Technology-Japan.
+- This repository includes source code for data analysis and figure production for the net-zero emissions scenario analysis by AIM-Technology-Japan.
+- Details on the analysis can be found in the following manuscript:
+Oshiro, K., Fujimori, S. (2024).
+Mid-century net-zero emissions pathways for Japan: Potential roles of global mitigation scenarios in informing national decarbonization strategies.
+Energy and Climate Change, 5, 100128. https://doi.org/10.1016/j.egycc.2024.100128

 ## How to use